LarsEKrueger/bite/readme.md

 They can be switched with Ctrl-Space (for the last command) and Shift-Ctrl-Space (for all programs).

-For interacting with text-based interfaces, BiTE automatically provides a separate tab for the interface to run in.
+For interacting with text-based interfaces running as foreground jobs, BiTE automatically provides a full-window view for the interface to run in.

-Finally, long-running programs are automatically managed in a separate tab as well.
-Their output is captured is a way that they do not interfere with foreground operations.
+Long-running programs (background jobs) will append their output to the log in launch order.
+If programs `a`, `b`, and `c` are started, with `b` being a background job (i.e. `b &`), the output block of `b` will grow even though `c` came after it.
+This ensures that the output of `b` is captured is a way that it do not interfere with foreground operations.

+If a background job is a text-based interface, BiTE will fork itself to open a separate window in which the text-based interface is shown as if it was a foreground job.

 The regular bash functionality will be implemented by linking to the nearly unmodified bash source code and calling this C code from rust code.
 This can